YunChunChen/MaCoSNet-pytorch/README.md

-# Show, Match and Segment: Joint Learning of Semantic Matching and Object Co-segmentation
+# Show, Match and Segment: Joint Weakly Supervised Learning of Semantic Matching and Object Co-segmentation

-This repository contains the source code for the paper Show, Match and Segment: Joint Learning of Semantic Matching and Object Co-segmentation.
+This repository contains the source code for the paper Show, Match and Segment: Joint Weakly Supervised Learning of Semantic Matching and Object Co-segmentation.

 <img src="img/teaser.png" width="1000">